-Updating information: Remember!
-If your work or cell or home telephone number changes, it is very important to provide the school with this updated information immediately.
+Updating information: If any phone number changes, it is critical to provide the school with this updated information immediately.
 It is imperative that we be able to contact you in case your child becomes ill or is injured.

 DISASTER RESPONSE AND RELEASE INFORMATION